camptocamp/bivac/README.md

 [![By Camptocamp](https://img.shields.io/badge/by-camptocamp-fb7047.svg)](http://www.camptocamp.com)

-Bivac lets you backup all your named Docker volumes using Duplicity or RClone.
+Bivac lets you backup all your containers volumes deployed on Docker Engine or Kubernetes using Restic, Duplicity or RClone.

 ![Bivac](img/bivac_small.png)